SatSale/SatSale/README.md

 $ Ctrl+A
 $ Ctrl+D
 ```
 This will detach from the terminal while keeping BTCPyment running in the background.
 To get back into the running process, enter `screen -r`.
+Now that you are detached from the running terminal process and you have configured the SSH tunnel to remain open, you can simply `exit` the SSH tunnel and terminal window completely.

 ### Embed a Donation Button
 Now embed the donation button into your website HTML: